 What are good counters for G-Max Befuddle?

-Strong rock and fire attackers such as Gigantamax Charizard, Gigantamax Cinderace, Gigantamax Lapras, Gigantamax Toxtricity, Dynamax Metagross, Dynamax Corviknight.
+Strong rock and fire attackers such as Gigantamax Coalossal, Gigantamax Cinderace, Gigantamax Charizard, Gigantamax Toxtricity, Dynamax Darmanitan, Dynamax Omastar.

 Can Gigantamax Butterfree be shiny?